 Two world renowned conservationists, Professor Peter Raven and Professor Stuart Pimm, both winners of the Cosmos Prize, are also part of BGNet’s advisory network, here.

 Over the next five years the AFLP and the EDEN Seminars, along with their many partners in Afghanistan and beyond, hope to bring forth ideas, rally best practices, and facilitate the work of Afghan colleagues in improving the resilience of Afghan settlements to counter nature’s destruction, rising aridity and food scarcity, focussing in particular on impoverished communities.
-Spearheaded by the universities in Paktia, Bamiyan and Kabul, the initiative will blend indigenous expertise in Afghanistan with experience from beyond its borders, to create a blueprint for the design of prototypes for low-cost, sustainable botanical gardens.
+Spearheaded by the universities in Bamyan, Kabul and Paktia the initiative will blend indigenous expertise in Afghanistan with experience from beyond its borders, to create a blueprint for the design of prototypes for low-cost, sustainable botanical gardens.
 This is not just a vital and pressing necessity for Afghanistan but could be of great benefit to other countries as well, and furthermore help them meet many of their commitments under the UN Sustainable Development Goals (SDGs).